 Blify Mod is an AI moderation bot that actually reads your chat.
-Rather than matching messages against a list of banned words, it uses Claude (Anthropic’s AI) to evaluate them in context — so it can tell the difference between friends giving each other a hard time and someone genuinely being cruel, or between a heated debate and real harassment.
+Rather than matching messages against a list of banned words, it uses AI to evaluate them in context — so it can tell the difference between friends giving each other a hard time and someone genuinely being cruel, or between a heated debate and real harassment.

 What it does